timmcginley/41934/Assignments/A4/README.md

 * If using code, Ideally be written in Python, but can be other approaches in special cases if agreed with the course responsible.
 * be tested by your peers.
 * be reviewed and feedback provided by your peers.

+## Submission
+* The tutorial, either as a github link

 ## Examples
 * [23 G37](https://github.com/Brise07/DTU---Advanced-BIM-Assignment/blob/main/A4/A4_Description.md) - Level 1 Modeller